osisoft/Edge-Data-Store-Docs/content/docker/edge-docker.md

 ### Run the Docker container with persistent storage

 To run EDS inside a Docker container while using the host for persistent storage, complete the following steps.

 **Note**: This procedure also enables access to EDS REST API from the local host.

-1. Use the docker container image <code>edgedatastore</code> you previously created.
+1. Use the docker container image `edgedatastore` you previously created.

 2. Type the following in the command line:

    **Note**: You may need to include the `sudo` command.

     ```bash
     docker run -d --network host -v /edgeds:/usr/share/OSIsoft/ edgedatastore